Dreieich-Buchschlag station: Infrastructure

 The entrance building of Dreieich-Buchschlag station has been sold off and now houses a restaurant.
 There is still a sign reading Buchschlag-Sprendlingen on the station building.

 Immediately next to the entrance building, there are 5 tracks passing over a level crossing over Buchschlager Allee.
 Since many trains pass over the crossing, the barriers can remain closed for a long time.
+In 1999 the barrier was closed for 46 minutes per hour on average.
+Since then this has only increased due to more scheduled trains.
+Waiting times can regularly surpass 60 minutes for a crossing during rush hour.
+A small tunnel under the railway tracks exists north of the station and is used exclusively by taxis and the public bus using a remote-controlled barrier.
+Opening this tunnel for public use is not feasible due to its narrowness which would cause gridlock.
+All plans on establishing a publicly usable bypass road have been discontinued in 2011 due to protest from local residents.

 Public transport services

 Rail

 The station is served by the Rhine-Main S-Bahn and DB Regio services.

-S-Bahn lines S3 and S4 each stop at the station every half-hour from Monday to Saturday, which together provide services every 15 minutes.
-On Sundays, the S4 does not run, resulting in a service every 30 minutes by the S3.
+S-Bahn lines S6 stops at the station every fifteen minutes from Monday to Saturday.
 The Regionalbahn RB 61 service (Dreieich Railway) runs from Dieburg to Frankfurt every 60 minutes.
 On weekdays there are additional services between Rödermark Ober-Roden and Neu-Isenburg resulting in a service every 30 minutes on the common section.